jiebon15/Jiebon15/README.md

 <details>
   <summary><b>📕&nbsp;&nbsp;Online&nbsp;Courses</b></summary>
   <br/>
- Introduction to Image Processing
+1. Introduction to Image Processing<br/>
-- Work Smarter with Microsoft Word<br/>
+2. Work Smarter with Microsoft Word<br/>
-3. Exploratory Data Analysis with MATLAB
+3. Exploratory Data Analysis with MATLAB<br/>
-4. System Administration and IT Infrastructure Services
+4. System Administration and IT Infrastructure Services<br/>
-5. Introduction to Git and GitHub
+5. Introduction to Git and GitHub<br/>
-6. Introduction to Business Analysis Using Spreadsheets: Basics
+6. Introduction to Business Analysis Using Spreadsheets: Basics<br/>
-7. Create Charts and Dashboard using Google Sheets
+7. Create Charts and Dashboard using Google Sheets<br/>
-8. Introduction to Python
+8. Introduction to Python<br/>
-9. Foundations: Data, Data, Everywhere
+9. Foundations: Data, Data, Everywhere<br/>
-10. Take a Swing at Baseball Analytics: Explore Player Careers
+10. Take a Swing at Baseball Analytics: Explore Player Careers<br/>
-11. Introduction to Mechanical Engineering Design and Manufacturing with Fusion 360
+11. Introduction to Mechanical Engineering Design and Manufacturing with Fusion 360<br/>
-12. Operating Systems and You: Becoming a Power User
+12. Operating Systems and You: Becoming a Power User<br/>
-13. The Bits and Bytes of Computer Networking
+13. The Bits and Bytes of Computer Networking<br/>
-14. Interfacing with the Raspberry Pi
+14. Interfacing with the Raspberry Pi<br/>
-15. Using Python to Access Web Data
+15. Using Python to Access Web Data<br/>
-16. Using Python to Interact with the Operating System
+16. Using Python to Interact with the Operating System<br/>
-17. Using Databases with Python
+17. Using Databases with Python<br/>
-18. Crash Course on Python
+18. Crash Course on Python<br/>
-19. Image Processing with Python
+19. Image Processing with Python<br/>
-20. Technical Support Fundamentals
+20. Technical Support Fundamentals<br/>
-21. The Arduino Platform and C Programming
+21. The Arduino Platform and C Programming<br/>
-22. Introduction to the Internet of Things and Embedded Systems
+22. Introduction to the Internet of Things and Embedded Systems<br/>
-23. The Raspberry Pi Platform and Python Programming for the Raspberry Pi
+23. The Raspberry Pi Platform and Python Programming for the Raspberry Pi<br/>
-24. Interfacing with the Arduino
+24. Interfacing with the Arduino<br/>
-25. Python Data Structures
+25. Python Data Structures<br/>
-26. Programming for Everybody (Getting Started with Python)
+26. Programming for Everybody (Getting Started with Python)<br/>
 </details>